-The Company's Articles of Association provide that the Board shall consist of not more than twelve (12) directors.
+The Company's Articles of Association provide that the Board shall consist of not more than twelve (12) Directors.
 The Board is currently of a sufficient size relative to the scale and complexity of the Company's operations and is led by a Non-Executive Chairman who provides leadership to the Board in the discharge of its oversight functions.
-The effectiveness of the Board is derived from the diverse range of skills and competences of the Executive and Non-Executive Directors.
+The effectiveness of the Board is derived from the diverse range of skills and competencies of the Executive and Non-Executive Directors.

-During the period under review, the Board was composed of nine (9) Directors made up of six (6) Non-Executive Directors, one of whom is an Independent Non-Executive Director, and three (3) Executive Directors; all seasoned professionals who have excelled in their various fields of endeavour.
+During the period under review, the Board was composed of nine (9) Directors, made up of six (6) Non-Executive Directors, one of whom is an Independent Non-Executive Director, and (3) Executive Directors; all seasoned professionals who have excelled in their respective fields.
 This composition is in line with the NCCG, which requires majority of the Board members to be Non-Executive Directors.
-The directors possess the requisite integrity, skills, and experience to bring independent judgement to bear on the deliberations of the Board.
+The Directors possess the requisite skills, knowledge and experience to bring independent judgement to bear on the deliberations of the Board.

-Below are details of the directors who held office during the financial year ended 31 March 2022:
+Below are details of the Directors who held office during the Financial Year ended 31 March 2023: